 Suppliers, partners, and customers are placing increased pressure on supply chains to be nimbler and more responsive than ever before.
 Consumers want to be served faster and more locally, requiring supply chain acceleration.
 To that end, today’s supply networks consist of multiple connected supply chains.
-Different products and consumers have different needs that require a differentiated supply chain setup, making optimization across these networks increasingly complex.
+Different products and consumers have different needs that require a differentiated supply chain setup, making optimisation across these networks increasingly complex.

 To manage that complexity, cloud can help consumer product companies create transparent supply chains using real-time intelligence collected digitally from across the network.
-This information can be dispersed via a digital platform built for data sharing and collaboration, making a supply chain that’s optimized and data-driven.
+This information can be dispersed via a digital platform built for data sharing and collaboration, making a supply chain that’s optimised and data-driven.
 Cloud also offers the ability to connect markets, operations, and network intelligence to drive supply chain optimization and the computing power to provide instant insights and outcomes to queries.

 A competitive edge

 By combining advanced computing and data analytics supported by cloud, consumer product companies can make disruptive moves that can gain them a competitive advantage in the marketplace.
 Taken together they can: